apernet/hysteria-website/docs/docs/advanced/Full-Client-Config.md

 4. Use a custom CA certificate for TLS verification.
 5. Use a client certificate for mTLS verification.
 6. Use a client key for mTLS verification.
+7. Enable [Encrypted Client Hello](ECH.md) to hide the SNI.
+The value is the config list provided by the server (base64), or a path to a file containing it.
+The server must have ECH enabled, or the connection will fail.

 ## Transport